 Canning jars are different from other food jars, and there are many unusual questions people have about canning jar usage.
 Here is a collection of popular and common questions about selecting, finding and using canning jars.
 See this page for questions and answers about the lids, rings and attachments to canning jars (rather than the jars themselves).
 This page has a history of the canning jar and this page has free label templates to allow you to make your own custom jar labels..
+Also see this page about why jars don't seal and how to correct it.

 How can I tell if my jars have sealed and whether they have spoiled?